Emergency Medical Science

 Students will gain complex knowledge, competency, and experience while employing evidence based practice under medical oversight, and serve as a link from the scene into the healthcare system.

 Graduates of this program may be eligible to take state and/or national certification examinations.
 Employment opportunities include providers of emergency medical services, fire departments, rescue agencies, hospital specialty areas, industry, educational and government agencies.

 Characteristics of Paramedics

 Paramedics have fulfilled prescribed requirements by a credentialing agency to practice the art and science of out-of-hospital medicine in conjunction with medical direction.
-Through performance of assessments and providing medical care, their goal is to prevent and reduce mortality and morbidity due to illness and injury.
+Through the performance of assessments and providing medical care, their goal is to prevent and reduce mortality and morbidity due to illness and injury.
 Paramedics primarily provide care to emergency patients in an out-of-hospital setting.

-Paramedics are responsible and accountable to medical direction, the public, and their peers.
-Paramedics recognize the importance of research and actively participate in the design, development, evaluation and publication of research.
-Paramedics seek to take part in life-long professional development, peer evaluation, and assume an active role in professional and community organizations.
+Paramedics are responsible and accountable for medical direction, the public, and their peers.
+Paramedics recognize the importance of research and actively participate in the design, development, evaluation, and publication of research.
+Paramedics seek to take part in life-long professional development, peer evaluation and assume an active role in professional and community organizations.

 Employment opportunities include private, hospital-based, and third-party Emergency Medical Services.

 To prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and effective (behavior) learning domains with or without exit points at the Advanced Emergency Medical Technician and/or Emergency Medical Technician, and/or Emergency Medical Responder levels.

 - Submit to the Admissions Office at Stanly Community College a properly completed Application for Admission to the Emergency Medical Science Program.